-Richynda’s name adds to a list of nearly 70 missing or murdered indigenous women in South Dakota.
+Richynda adds to a list of names of missing or murdered indigenous women in South Dakota.

 This list, compiled by PhD student Annita Luchessi, names women dating back until the 1970’s.

 KOTA Territory News took this list to the FBI to understand what cases remain unsolved.
-They told us that only five remained unsolved, with three women they had no information on at all.
+Out of 64 names, they told us that only five cases remained unsolved, with three women they had no information on at all.

 But Lily believes even more names belong on this list.